 Yes, you can sue after a scaffolding accident if the accident was due to negligence or unsafe conditions.
 The employee will be held liable and can be sued for an injury caused to another worker.
-However, sometimes, the manufacturer may also be held liable for the injury, and a personal injury lawsuit may be filed against all the parties.
+However, the manufacturer may sometimes be held liable for the injury, and a personal injury lawsuit may be filed against all the parties.

 What Causes Scaffolding Accidents?